wpilibsuite/frc-docs/source/docs/software/old-commandbased/commands/limit-switches-control-behavior.rst

 Using Limit Switches to Control Behavior
 ========================================

-.. important:: This documentation describes the use of the legacy command-based library, which has been deprecated.
+.. important:: This documentation describes the use of the legacy command-based library.
 While this documentation has been preserved to help teams that have yet to do so, teams are strongly encouraged to migrate to the :ref:`new command-based library <docs/software/commandbased/index:Command-Based Programming>`.

 Limit switches are often used to control mechanisms on robots.
 While limit switches are simple to use, they only can sense a single position of a moving part.
 This makes them ideal for ensuring that movement doesn't exceed some limit but not so good at controlling the speed of the movement as it approaches the limit.
 For example, a rotational shoulder joint on a robot arm would best be controlled using a potentiometer or an absolute encoder, the limit switch could make sure that if the potentiometer ever failed, the limit switch would stop the robot from going to far and causing damage.